uoe-agents/IGP2/README.md

 # Interpretable Goal-based Prediction and Planning (IGP2)

-This code repository contains the open-source implementation of Interpretable Goal-based Prediction and Planning (IGP2) for autonomous driving, based on Albrecht et al. (ICRA'21; https://arxiv.org/abs/2002.02277).
+This code repository contains the open-source implementation of Interpretable Goal-based Prediction and Planning (IGP2) for autonomous driving, based on [Albrecht et al. (ICRA'21)](https://arxiv.org/abs/2002.02277).
+See this [blog post](https://agents.inf.ed.ac.uk/blog/interpretable-prediction-planning-autonomous-driving/index.php) for an introduction.

 This implementation of IGP2 is powered by the [OpenDrive](https://www.asam.net/standards/detail/opendrive/) standard for road layout definition and the open-source simulated driving environment [CARLA](https://carla.org/).

 ## Please cite:
 If you use this code, please cite
-**"Interpretable Goal-based Prediction and Planning for Autonomous Driving" by Albrecht, et al [1] published at ICRA 2021:**
+**"Interpretable Goal-based Prediction and Planning for Autonomous Driving" by Albrecht et al. [1] published at ICRA 2021:**

 ```
 @inproceedings{albrecht_interpretable_2021,
   title = "Interpretable Goal-based Prediction and Planning for Autonomous Driving",
-author = "Albrecht, {Stefano V} and Cillian Brewitt and John Wilhelm and Balint Gyevnar and Francisco Eiras and Mihai Dobre and Subramanian Ramamoorthy",
+  author = "Stefano V. Albrecht and Cillian Brewitt and John Wilhelm and Balint Gyevnar and Francisco Eiras and Mihai Dobre and Subramanian Ramamoorthy",
   booktitle = "IEEE International Conference on Robotics and Automation (ICRA)",
-year={2021}
+  year = "2021"
 }
 ```